slidevjs/slidev/docs/guide/editors.md

 # Editor Support

-Since Slidev is using Markdown as the source entry, you can use any editor you'd lik' to write your slides.
+Since Slidev uses Markdown as the source entry, you can use any editor you prefer to create your slides.

 If you want some high-level management to your slides, we have provided the following editor integrations for you!